The Drawing Year 2018

 BA Architecture, University of Brighton

-After graduating from the University of Brighton with a BA in Architecture, I wanted time to explore my ever-growing passion for drawing.
-Prior to The Drawing Year, the subject matter that I felt most comfortable drawing was limited to buildings.
+After graduating from the University of Brighton with a BA in Architecture, Beth wanted time to explore her ever-growing passion for drawing.
+Prior to The Drawing Year, the subject matter that Beth felt most comfIortable drawing was limited to buildings.
 I wanted to expand on this and most importantly build on the part of my BA I enjoyed the most: storytelling.

 The Studio Room in Colour course was a critical class for my development and studying some of my favourite artists, Henri Rousseau and Henri Matisse, really influenced my working process.
 The method of taking the studio and effectively using set design to transform it into a colourful utopia was a process I adored; I had mostly worked in monochrome before The Drawing Year and this class taught me the importance of colour.
 The Drawing at The National Gallery course introduced me to a world of 15th and 16th century artists who now hold great influence over my practice; until then I had only looked to more contemporary artists for inspiration.
 In a digitally driven world I found it very calming to spend the day working from, discussing and closely studying the paintings in the collection.